MT2314/learnosity-php-backend/amp-template-generator/README.md

-# ilc-amp
+# Amp-template-generator

-Template *(luke)* layer which generates AMP-valid HTML files using [Eleventy Static Site Generator (11ty)](https://www.11ty.dev/docs/)
+This is a minirepo within the mf-component-library which generates AMP-valid HTML files using [Eleventy Static Site Generator (11ty)](https://www.11ty.dev/docs/).

+This provides the ability to see the output of the work in progress, file compilation and build/packaging of the ready-for-use amp templates

+ilc-amp

-It includes templates for building 20+ components (many of them interactive) custom-tailored for ILC courseware.
+Initially called 'ilc-amp', this template *(luke)* layer includes templates for building 20+ components (many of them interactive) custom-tailored for ILC courseware.

 The code in this repo works as a layer on top of a NodeJS-based transcompiler in AWS Lambda that exports courseware data from headless CMS (via GraphQL) to the HTML files.